jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ### Assets pipeline and build tools

-Eleventy doesn't have an asset pipeline or a build tool by default.
-I almost always integrate it with build tools, be it with NPM scripts, Gulp, Webpack or any other alternatives.
+Eleventy doesn't offer an asset pipeline or a build tool by default.
+I always almost use Eleventy with build tools, whether with NPM scripts, Gulp, Webpack or any other alternatives.

 When you start using build tools to create an assets pipeline, you will likely have to modify your `addPassthroughCopy` and ignore assets directories that will not need to be handled by Eleventy because your build tools and scripts will take care of them and generate what you need in your `./dist` directory.